eddmann/our-wedding-website/README.md

 **Ui**

-Full-system tests which exercises the entire system by way of common use-cases.
+Full-system tests which exercises the entire system by-way of common use-cases.
 This provides us with confidence at the highest-level that the application is achieving the desired behaviour.

 ## Linting